 * The living allowance for Outgoing mobility is intended as amount paid in addition to the regular salary, as this scheme is for researchers who are already employees of French institutions

 Researchers will be partly financed through PRESTIGE by a EU grant (roughly 1/3 of the salary) paid by Campus France to the host or sending institutions which commit themselves to finance the remaining amount.
 Please note that the actual grant amount will be prorated depending on the duration of the mobility.

-Eligibility: The following criteria must be met in order for applicants to be eligible for fellowship:
+Eligibility: The following criteria must be met in order for applicants to be eligible:

 - The applicant must be in possession of a doctoral degree or having at least 4 years of research experience (full-time equivalent).
 Ph.D. students can apply provided that they will be in possession of their doctoral degree by the start of the post-doc mobility.